-When you reconcile your accounts monthly, your trustworthy books empower you because you:
+Why reconcile?When you reconcile your accounts monthly, you:

-- Know your books are correct
+- know your books are correct

-- Make tax time much easier for yourself
+- make tax time much easier for yourself

-- Can take quick, informed, and decisive action when you see financial opportunities or possible danger signs
+- can take quick, informed, and decisive action when you see financial opportunities or possible danger signs

 Learn how to reconcile